glidenote/newdayone.vim/README.md

 :NewDayone
 ```

- * Create selected text to Day One.
+ * Create Day One Entry from selected text.

 ```
 :'<,'>NewDayone